Owen-sz/freegeek-info-script/README.md

 ### Still Needs:
 - [ ] Add build sheet PDFs to repo
 - [ ] Foolproofing tips for things like what exactly to google or what kinds of branding to look for on a desktop case
-- [ ] Ability to detect and list multiple drives.
+- [ ] Ability to detect and list multiple drives
 - [ ] Reliably list total number of RAM slots
 - [ ] NVIDIA will need an extra package installed
 - [ ] Test if Ethernet module works on 10/100, 2.5 Gig, or 10 Gig ports.